LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 for splittings tuned for use with optimal implicit solver algorithms.

-This framework allows for significant freedom over the constitutive methods used for each component, and ARKode is packaged with a wide array of built-in methods for use.
+This framework allows for significant freedom over the constitutive methods used for each component, and ARKODE is packaged with a wide array of built-in methods for use.
 These built-in Butcher tables include adaptive explicit methods of orders 2-8, adaptive implicit methods of orders 2-5, and adaptive ImEx methods of orders 3-5.